quitejs/quiteUI/README.md

 ###anti-MVC
   quiteUI use modularity than layer to simplify things, sure you can adopt any pattern inside a module if necessary

+#warning
+  quiteUI is under heavy developing, and not tested in production, you're warned.